-The income of the Trust (the "Trust Income") for any taxation year of the Trust will be the income for such year computed in accordance with the provisions of the Tax Act, other than paragraph 82(1)(b) and subsection 104(6) thereof, and taking into account such other amounts and adjustments as are determined in the discretion of the Trustee regarding the calculation of income for the purposes of determining the "taxable income" of the Trust; provided, however, that capital gains and capital losses will be excluded from the computation of Trust Income and, if an amount has been designated by the Trust under subsection 104(19) of the Tax Act, such designation shall be disregarded.
+Trust Income for any taxation year of the Trust will be the income for such year computed in accordance with the provisions of the Tax Act, other than paragraph 82(1)(b) and subsection 104(6) thereof, and taking into account such other amounts and adjustments as are determined in the discretion of the Trustee regarding the calculation of income for the purposes of determining the "taxable income" of the Trust; provided, however, that capital gains and capital losses will be excluded from the computation of Trust Income and, if an amount has been designated by the Trust under subsection 104(19) of the Tax Act, such designation shall be disregarded.

-The net realized capital gains of the Trust (the "Net Realized Capital Gains") for any taxation year of the Trust will be determined as the amount, if any, by which the aggregate of the capital gains of the Trust realized in such year exceeds the sum of (i) the aggregate of the capital losses of the Trust realized in such year; (ii) any capital gains that are realized by the Trust as a result of a redemption of Units pursuant to the Trust Declaration and that are payable to redeeming Unitholders under the Trust Declaration; and (iii) each amount determined by the Trustee in respect of any net capital loss for a prior taxation year that the Trust is permitted by the Tax Act to deduct in computing the taxable income of the Trust for such year multiplied by the reciprocal of the fraction applicable in determining the proportion of a capital gain for such prior taxation year that is a taxable capital gain.
+Net Realized Capital Gains for any taxation year of the Trust will be determined as the amount, if any, by which the aggregate of the capital gains of the Trust realized in such year exceeds the sum of (i) the aggregate of the capital losses of the Trust realized in such year; (ii) any capital gains that are realized by the Trust as a result of a redemption of Units pursuant to the Trust Declaration and that are payable to redeeming Unitholders under the Trust Declaration; and (iii) each amount determined by the Trustee in respect of any net capital loss for a prior taxation year that the Trust is permitted by the Tax Act to deduct in computing the taxable income of the Trust for such year multiplied by the reciprocal of the fraction applicable in determining the proportion of a capital gain for such prior taxation year that is a taxable capital gain.